albirrkarim/react-speech-highlight-demo/README.md

 React components that use web speech synthesis API to text-to-speech tasks and also highlight the word and sentences that are being spoken.

+This is the Documentation for [React Speech Highlight](https://github.com/albirrkarim/react-speech-highlight)

 **Table Of Contents**

 - [A. Introduction](#a-introduction)